Why are executives increasingly targeted by cyber criminals, and how are data discovery tools mitigating and preventing executive security risks?

 Social media is a valuable source of public information about potential executive threats.
-These can occur both on mainstream, moderated sources like Twitter, as well as more niche, unregulated networks like Gab.
+These can occur both on mainstream, moderated sources like Twitter, as well as more niche, unregulated networks.
 For example, a disgruntled former employee or anti-capitalist extremist could directly threaten an executive on these networks.
 Whether or not these threats are genuine, they must be taken seriously by security teams.

 A multinational online retailer partnered with Echosec Systems to monitor executive risks and event locations.
 Their security team saved and filtered searches within the Platform to find content indicating violent sentiment towards executive names.
 The organization was alerted to a CEO-targeted death threat posted on Twitter:

 With this information, the team could assess other public content by this user to get more context on the situation, notify the CEO’s security detail, and take extra precautions to ensure their safety.
 If necessary, organizations can also involve law enforcement to investigate specific incidents.

 Travel Risk Management

 Organizations are investing in global business travel more than ever.
 Travel risk management is a growing industry, leveraging technology to keep executives and other personnel safe abroad.
 It’s no longer enough to develop effective response strategies—security teams must also monitor online data closely as events unfold and prevent executives from encountering threats.

 A security consultant firm used the Platform to reinforce a client’s travel risk management strategy.
 The firm was able to locate crisis-related content in Cairo, where the executive was traveling.
 The firm received a flood of notifications related to a fire, and were able to verify its exact location using public geotagged Snapchat data before the event was reported on news feeds.
 On-the-ground staff were notified to avoid the area, and the executive safely continued with their plans.